Skyscanner/stylelint-config-skyscanner/docs/migration-from-4-to-5.md

 ```
 ### `eslint-config-skyscanner` and `prettier`

 The upgrade of `eslint-config-skyscanner` to `v10` includes a minor version of prettier.
 This may introduce `prettier` errors in JavaScript files.
-These are typically autofixable using `--fix` on your `eslint` command.
+These are typically auto-fixable using `--fix` on your `eslint` command.